 What Do the Numbers on Golf Balls Mean?

-Golf balls are marked with numbers for a variety of reasons.
 One, two, or three-digit numbers are used to identify and describe golf balls.
-Most commonly these numbers act as identification but may also give particular insights into the golf ball’s internal or external structure.
+Most commonly these numbers act as identification but may also give particular insights into the ball’s internal or external structure.
 Players also have the ability to mark and stamp their own designs on a ball using specialize marking tools.

 What’s Inside of a Golf Ball?